nicljr/LeopardOrbital/README.md

 ## About

+A project created for Orbital Cohort 2022.
+- Team Name: LEOPARD
-A project created for Orbital Cohort 2022 by Lim Jian Rong, Nicholas & Seah Zhi Han Mervyn.
+- Members: Lim Jian Rong, Nicholas & Seah Zhi Han Mervyn
+- Project Level: Apollo 11
+- Adviser: Koh Vinleon

 This build was tested on a Windows 11 and Windows 10 machine.